 Heartbreaks!!
 The topic is quite vast.
-Spent a minute trying to decide which issue to discuss on.
+Spent a minute trying to decide which issue to discuss.
 Got to start with a bang!
 Know what I mean?
 Finally, the issue I chose is… Heartbreak!
 I know!
 I know!
 So cliché.
 But humorous.

 Heartbreak is an epidemic.
 Possibly airborne.
 I mean, I have experienced this disease and let me tell you, it takes control of your body.
 It can wreck you.
 I read somewhere that you can die from heartbreak.
 So, yeah, it’s dangerous.